HOME > Investors > Financial Data : Management Performance/Financial Analysis

 The NTN Group (the Company and its consolidated subsidiaries) makes capital investments that are primarily focused on improving production capacity, labor-saving rationalization, maintaining and updating existing facilities, improving the safety environment, and researching and developing new products.

-In Asia and other regions, we made capital investments of 4,191 million yen, including the introduction of solar power generation equipment at NTN Manufacturing (Thailand) Co., Ltd., construction of buildings at NTN NEI Manufacturing India Private Ltd., and the introduction of Constant Velocity Joint (CVJ) manufacturing equipment.
+In Asia and other regions, we made capital investments of 4,420 million yen, including the installation of solar power generation equipment at NTN Manufacturing (Thailand) Co., Ltd., construction of buildings at NTN NEI Manufacturing India Pvt.
+Ltd., and the installation of Constant Velocity Joint (CVJ) manufacturing equipment.

 The funds required were financed by our own capital and loans.